osawa-naotaka/unisearch/example/next/README.md

-# StaticSeek Example (React + Next.js)
+# StaticSeek Example (Next.js)

-A working demo of this implementation is available at [staticseek-react-next.pages.dev](https://staticseek-react-next.pages.dev/).
+A working demo of this implementation is available at [staticseek-next.pages.dev](https://staticseek-next.pages.dev/).

 ## Getting Started